janm31415/vectorforth/README.md

 ## Building

 I have tested vectorforth on Windows 10 using Visual Studio 2017, and on Ubuntu 18.04.4 with gcc 7.5.0.
+You best use CMake to generate a solution file or makefile.

+There are 2 options to choose from when compiling:
+  - If your computer can handle it, choose AVX-512, as it will perform faster than AVX2.
+  - Computation of sine and cosine can be (as good as) exact or approximate.
+If you want to see the shader examples, `approximate` is a good choice as it is faster, and the loss of accuracy is not visible in the shader images.
+If you want the highest accuracy for sine and cosine, then choose `vectorclass`.

 Not all external dependencies are delivered with this code.
 The compiler vectorforth itself should build fine, but the sample applications sf and shaderforth both depend on [Intel's TBB library](https://software.intel.com/content/www/us/en/develop/tools/threading-building-blocks.html), and shaderforth also depends on [SDL2](https://www.libsdl.org/download-2.0.php).
 Both TBB and SDL2 are not delivered with the code and thus need to be installed by the user.